Best Money Moves to Make Before Dec 31, 2025

 Key Takeaways

-• Insurers demand core controls: MFA, EDR, pen testing, and incident plans
+• Insurers increasingly demand core controls such as MFA, EDR, penetration testing, and documented IR plans.

-• Client contract indemnities often dictate required coverage levels
+• Client contract indemnities and MSAs often drive the real minimum coverage you must carry.

-• Never lose your retroactive date when switching carriers
+• Never lose or reset your retroactive date when switching carriers—this can leave legacy projects exposed.

 ← Back to Main Guide